Keeping your tots safe in new accommodation

 We love these additional hotel tips for toddlers by Consistently Curious!

-I am far from overly cautious but it really only takes minutes to remove the worst forms of temptation for destruction and before you know it, they have outgrown this phase.
+I am far from overly cautious, but it only takes minutes to remove the worst forms of temptation for destruction, and before you know it, they have outgrown this phase.

 More baby travel tips!

 Don’t forget to check out these posts for more advice travelling with your tot: